 The 1950s were a time of change.
-Fashion was just beginning to move away from the severe styles of the 1930s and 1940s and instead of complexity, it was more relaxed and casual in 1950s fashion.
+Fashion was beginning to move away from the severe styles of the 1930s and 1940s and instead of complexity, it was more relaxed and casual in 1950s fashion.
 Women were wearing more colors, patterns, and designs.
-They also began to wear makeup in public for the first time.
+The 50s outfit era saw women experimenting with different styles and looks and that is why we got so many fashion trends from this era.

 In addition to fashion being more relaxed than before, American culture was also changing.
-Rationing had ended after World War II ended, so people were able to buy more things than they wanted.
+Rationing had ended after World War II, so people were able to buy more things.
 This included cars, houses, and other luxuries that people have today.

 The 1950s was a time of great change in fashion.
-Women were spending more time at home and less time in the workplace, so they had more free time to explore their own styles.
+Women were spending more time at home and less time at the workplace, so they had more free time to explore their own styles and experiment with their 50s outfits.
 They started looking for new ways to express themselves, and what better way than through clothing?

 - Skirt Suits